 One entry per class.
-The name and county of each exhibitor should appear separately on the back of each board, poster or article and on the front cover of the notebooks so owner of the exhibit may be identified if the entry tag is separated from the exhibit.
+The name and county of each 4-H member should appear separately on the back of each board, poster or article and on the front cover of the notebooks so owner of the exhibit may be identified if the entry tag is separated from the exhibit.

 All metal welding processes accepted.
-All welds exhibited in class 1 or 2 must be mounted on a 12" inches high x 15" inches long display board of thickness not to exceed 3/8" inch.
+All welds exhibited in class 1 or 2 must be mounted on a 12 inches high x 15 inches long display board of thickness not to exceed 3/8 inch.
 Attach each weld on a wire loop hinge or equivalent, so the judge can look at the bottom side of the weld when necessary.
 Each weld should be labeled with information stating (1) type of welding process (stick, MIG, TIG, Oty-Acetylene, etc.) (2) kind of weld, (3) welder setting, (4) electrode/wire/rod size, and (5) electrode/wire/rod ID numbers.
 Attach a wire to display board so it can be hung like a picture frame.
 No picture frame hangers accepted.
 If no plans are included with welding art, welding article, welding furniture, or composite weld project item will be disqualified.

 Fabricated board such as plywood, composition board or particle type lumber may be used for demonstration displays.
 Demonstration boards should be sanded and finished to improve their appearance.
 The finish on a demonstration board will be judged as a woodworking exhibit.

-Reports should be written using the scientific method whenever possible (Background, the Question or hypothesis, what you plan to do and what you did, Method used and observations, Results: what you learned.
-All reports should include 4-H'er name and county, be computer generated and enclosed in a clear plastic cover.
+Demonstration boards should include an overall title for the display, plus other necessary labeling.
+Reports should be written using the scientific method whenever possible (1.
+Hypothesis 2.
+Research 3.
+Experiment 4.
+Measure 5.
+Report or Redefine Hypothesis.)
+All reports should include 4-H member name and county, be computer generated and enclosed in a clear plastic cover.
 The reports should be attached securely to the display.